Department of Africana Studies

 The intellectual domain of Africana Studies (AST) consists of four major areas:

-An AST major or minor is appropriate for students with strong interests in studies of Americans of color; the study of race, gender, and class in the humanities or social sciences; or one or more subject areas indicated above.
+An AST major or minor is appropriate for students with strong interests in studies of Americans of color; the study of race, gender, and class in the humanities or social sciences; social justice; or one or more subject areas indicated above.

 The department prepares students for the labor market and continued professional and graduate training by providing a solid knowledge foundation of critical, analytical, and technological skills.

 Pre-graduation internships are available for all interested students.
 Study abroad and modern language skills are highly recommended.
 Students interested in dual-degree programs, double-majors or self-designed majors should consult with department faculty to design an individualized program.